Hosanna13/Adobe-/About.md

-# Video Subtitle Generator Script for Adobe After Effects
+# AE Audio Sync Plugin
+A plugin for Adobe After Effects that automatically transcribes audio and creates synced text layers for seamless subtitles or lyric videos.

 # Purpose Behind the Pursuit
 During my internship at the University of Cincinnati, I worked on enhancing shot detection in videos using color histograms.
 That project became the start of my interest in computer vision, inspired by that internship experience I decided to explore how the principles I learned from that internship, could apply to my favorite hobby: video editing.